 IV.
 The seller then uses this amount till the end of the credit period.

-Learn the process of bill discounting from the case study.
+Understand the process of bill discounting facility from the case study.

 7. Is CIBIL score important?

 Traditionally, financial instruments are used to come up with some sort of securities.
 But today they even availed themselves without security.
-If bill discounting is availed through an unsecured way, CIBIL and the relationship with the banker are primarily checked.
+If BD is availed through an unsecured way, CIBIL and the relationship with the banker are primarily checked.

 8. What are the methods of presenting Bill Discounting?